 Bahía Concepción is a bay off of the Sea of Cortez on the East side of the Baja Peninsula.
 It is lined with 50 miles of beaches, studded with small islands, and loaded with wildlife.
 Dolphins, whale sharks, sting rays, and a variety of sea birds are all commonly seen in the bay, often from the shore.

 Part of what makes Bahía Concepción so unique for travelers is the easy availability of beach front camping on blue lagoons that are nothing short of paradise.
 The best way to describe this idyllic location is to let you see for yourself, so we've collected some photos from our weeks here to help describe our new favorite spot in Mexico.
+(If you are interested in taking beautiful travel photos like these, get help choosing the best travel camera!)

 We regularly view wildlife from our campsite on the shore.